tw7649116/SMURF/README.md

 Usage
 -------
-1. Generate the ad-hoc database of k-mers by running the DB_prepare.m script.
-The parameters that define the DB are specified in db_params_script.m file
+1. Generate the ad-hoc database of k-mers by running the "adhoc_DB_prepare.m script".
+The parameters that define the DB are specified in "adhoc_db_params_script.m" file
 2. To profile a single sample use a script named "profile_one_sample.m".
 Parameters of the sample are specified in the script.
 The sample preparation and the algorithm parameters are specified in the script called params_script.m
 3. Alternatively you can run the main_smurf.m function with one config file "compiled_config_script.m" as described for the standalone versions.